-Stage One is Learning which will take place on the physical level whereby it does not reach one’s conscious level until it is well entrenched to become its own source of stress.
+Stage One is Learning.
+Learning take place on the physical level whereby it does not reach one’s conscious level until it is well entrenched to become its own source of stress.
 It is clearly associated with a specific behavior that creates a feeling of pleasure or relief from emotional or physical pain.
-The mind automatically associates the effects of the pleasure feeling with this behavior, this form of learning is known as conditioning.
+The mind automatically associates the effects of the pleasure feeling with this behavior.
+This form of learning is known as conditioning.

-Stage Three is the Struggle, whereby the addiction has become so entrenched that the habit has become a desirous integral part of one’s life.
-One becomes more dependent upon the pleasurable interpersonal experience, needing it, wanting more and more of it.
-With this increasing desire and need in frequency, the addict’s health, toxic overload and well-being is bound to interfere with the habit sooner or later.
+Stage Three is the Struggle.
+The addiction has become so entrenched that the habit has become a desirous integral part of one’s life.
+One becomes dependent upon the pleasurable interpersonal experience, needing it, wanting more and more of it.
+With this increasing desire and need in frequency, the individual’s health, toxic overload and well-being is bound to interfere with the habit sooner or later.

 Addiction interferences may evolve and play out in many different ways.

-The habit becomes its own source of stress, whereby the behavior that first produced these feelings of escape and pleasure have now become down right painful.
+The habit becomes its own source of stress, whereby the behavior that first produced these feelings of escape and pleasure has now become downright painful.
 These interferences reinforce rather than lighten the attachment to the addiction.